Intel Core i5-12400F vs Intel Core i3-12100F

 Frequently Asked Questions

-Intel Core i5-12400F excels if you value exceptional price-to-performance ratio for gaming.
-Intel Core i3-12100F is better if you prioritize superior single-core performance typically beating older flagships.
-Pick based on your budget and daily use.
+Intel Core i5-12400F is the better choice if you prioritize exceptional price-to-performance ratio for gaming.
+Intel Core i3-12100F wins if you value superior single-core performance typically beating older flagships.
+Both are rated highly (4.8★ vs 4.7★), so consider your specific needs and budget.

 Affiliate disclosure